Totally Tomatillos

 So then, what to do with too many tomatillos?
 A few options:

 Tomatillos can be canned, whole.
-However, keep in mind that home-canned Tomatillos will be cooked until tender and softened, so if you like the firmer texture of tomatillos then you may prefer one of our other options.
+However, keep in mind that home-canned tomatillos will be cooked until tender and softened, so if you like the firmer texture of tomatillos then you may prefer one of our other options.

 Tomatillo Green Salsa is probably the most popular way to prepare, preserve, and serve husk tomatoes.
 You could also substitute green tomatoes in this recipe instead of tomatillos (but remember it is important not to make any changes to the proportion of tomatoes/tomatillos to lemon or lime juice, and that lemon or lime juice CANNOT be substituted for vinegar in this recipe).
 This recipe and directions are also available en Español: Salsa verde de tomatillo.